 They also make a good cup of tea with their siphon technique that’s not too acidic and lightly sweetened by the milk.

 You can find Drips Bakery at 82 Tiong Poh Rd, #01-05.
 Open daily from 9 AM to 9 PM, except Friday and Saturday(9 AM – 10 PM).

 Jian Bo Shui Kueh

-A Michelin recommended restaurant in Tiong Bahru, Jian Bo Shui Kueh, has served the renowned Chwee Kueh dish generation after generation since 1958.
+A Michelin-recommended restaurant in Tiong Bahru, Jian Bo Shui Kueh, has served the renowned Chwee Kueh dish generation after generation since 1958.

 It is one of the best places to buy Shui Kueh on what to eat in Tiong Bahru.

 You can now find Jian Bo as kiosks in Nex, Century Square, and Seletar Mall.
-But if you happen to stumble around Tiong Bahru, you must visit Jian Bo’s original stall in Dish the Fish, Tiong Bahru Food Centre.
+But if you stumble around Tiong Bahru, you must visit Jian Bo’s original stall in Dish the Fish, Tiong Bahru Food Centre.

 They included Jian Bo Shui Kueh in the Singapore Michelin Guide.
 Reviewers have called this restaurant Singapore’s best Chwee Kueh.

 You can find Jian Bo Shui Kueh at DIsh the Fish, 30 Seng Poh Rd, #02-05.
 Open daily from 6:30 AM to 9 PM.

 In Tiong Bahru, 40 Hands is an Australian brunch cafe that first opened in Tiong Bahru.
 The company opened a second outlet on the East Coast, aligning its menu with local delicacies.